 And we all know it.
 We tell jokes about inept men like that.
 We laugh at them.

 And yet, ladies, I want to talk just between you and me right now.
 Hopefully no men are listening.
 Do we always work as hard as we can during the day?
+Do we treat motherhood as a job?
 Or do we sometimes goof off?

 But other than well-deserved breaks (and napping when the baby naps to catch up on sleep), do we put our 100% in?

-Part of the problem, I think, is that motherhood is not a job.
+Part of the problem, I think, is that motherhood is not technically a job–or certainly motherhood is a thankless job.

 That’s a tough one, isn’t it?
 Now looking after little ones is a full-time job.
 I remember how exhausted I was when my children were little.
 And I decided that my primary responsibility was to them first, and the house (or apartment, as it was at the time) second.
 We would take outings every day, and I would read to them, and play with them, and make homemade baby food, and cook healthy meals, and make sure their laundry was done and their room cleaned, but the rest of the house suffered.
 I know that bothered my husband, but I figured he didn’t have much to say about it because the kids were getting stimulated, and that was the important thing.